 99. If we are convinced that the mind operates in agreement with the soul and body, then our thoughts will correspond to our reactionary actions.

-100. Cognisance cannot operate, if there is no application of thought.
+100. Consciousness cannot operate correctly, if there is no application of thought.

 1. The Oracle defines thought, as the flow of ideas and associations that leads to a realistic conclusion.

-2. What originally encompasses thought is to many people, an insoluble mystery.
+2. What originally encompasses thought is to many people, an insoluble mystery that contends its conceptualisation.

 3. Thus, there is no consensus as to how it is defined or understood, because thought underlies numerous human actions and interactions, understanding its physical and metaphysical origins, processes, and effects.

-5. What can be established is the fact that it originates from the mind.
+5. What can be established is the fact that it originates from the mind, with conspicuousness.
+Socrates emphasised the need for thought, when he stated that understanding a question is half an answer.

 7. Thought is aligned to cognitive or rational interpretation, which affects the manner that we understand its process.
 Its fundamental role is to apply a construct that we can process with our mind.

-8. Cognition interprets the thought, intellect deciphers the thought, and logic implements the importance of thought.
+8. Consciousness interprets the thought, intellect deciphers the thought, and logic implements the importance of that thought.

-15. It is in coherence with logos, as a cogitative element of its practice.
+15. It is in coherence with logos, as a cogitative element of its practice and participation.
+If mental properties are supervenient on physical properties, then people with identical bodies will as well have identical minds.

-17. Thought cannot recognise what is good from bad, without the assistance of logic.
+17. Thought cannot recognise completely what is good from bad, without the assistance of logic.
+Thence, the mind must correlate with that precise thought.

 18. Plato once stated that thinking was the talking of the soul with itself and opinion was the medium, between knowledge and ignorance.